nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ## Basic Rules of Reading
 * Most books should only be read inspectionally.
 Analytical and syntopical reading only apply to books that are over your head[^1] and worth reading for you.
 * Every page and passage in a book should be read no more slowly[^2] than it deserves, and no more quickly than you can read it with satisfaction and comprehension.
 Variation of speed is key.
 Applies to inspectional[^3], analytical and syntopical reading.
-* A demanding reader is one who has formed the habit of asking the four basic questions and knows how to answer them precisely and accurrately.
+* A demanding reader is one who has formed the habit of asking the four basic questions and knows how to answer them precisely and accurately.
 * When reading a book, you must be in one of the four levels.
 Know which level you are in to read it appropriately[^4].
+* **Only** seek out external aids to reading if you have done all you can to understand the book according to the rules of reading laid out here.
+Aids include: your own experiences, as a first resort, second, see if the book has a prerequisite (Articles of Confederation, Constitution -> Federalist Papers), third, refer to abstracts and commentaries but rarely and never before reading the book, finally, use pedias and dictionaries, but know how to ask them questions.

 [^1]: you must distinguish between a bad book and one that is over your head.
 They're both hard to read.
 There are, of course, many books worth reading well.
 There is a much larger number that should be only inspected.
 To become well-read, in every sense of the word, one must know how to use whatever skill one possesses with discrimination—by reading every book according to its merits.
 [^2]: Many persons believe that they know how to read because they read at different speeds.
 But they pause and go slow over the wrong sentences.
 They pause over the sentences that interest them rather than the ones that puzzle them.
 Indeed, this is one of the greatest obstacles to reading a book that is not completely contemporary.
 Any old book contains facts that are somewhat surprising because they are different from what we know.
 But when you are reading for understanding it is not that kind of novelty that you are seeking.